AKoseki/Projects/README.md

 https://github.com/AKoseki/php-4.4.9_docker - Keywords: PHP4, OpenSSL3, Apache2, Docker

 On the works:<br/>
-Laravel Shop, with Jenkins for building and testing, and with github actions for auto-deploying.
+Laravel Shop, with RabbitMQ, Redis, MongoDB, Nginx, Memcached, Mysql, fully containerized with Docker, and Jenkins for building, testing and deploying, and with github actions as an alternative.
+<br/>Objective:<br/>
+To properly learn Laravel, RabbitMQ, Redis, MongoDB, Nginx, Memcached, Jenkins
 <hr>

 ## About me